rainbowdesign/OxygenNotIncluded-Mods/README.md

     - Sage hatches eat Algae and give off polluted Water.
 There are some more changes.

+- **AutoSweeperMod.dll**

+    - Improves the Autosweeper mod to 14 tiles and sets power consum to 0.
+    - Auto Sweeper can go through tiles.

 - **AdaptedElementsMod.dll is outdated**
 - **easypowermod.dll is outdated**